spree/spree/guides/content/api/checkouts.md

 ## Address

 The newly created order is currently in the `cart` state.
-After [adding line items](/order/line_items) to the order, it can be advanced to its next state, `address`, by making this request:
+After <%= link_to "adding line items", 'line_items' %> to the order, it can be advanced to its next state, `address`, by making this request:

     PUT /api/checkouts/R335381310